Our List of the Top Floor standing speakers - Reviews 2017

 3. Beoplay A9

 This eye-catching unit looks very much like a satellite dish on walnut legs.
+But dont be fooled, this is actually a great speaker.
 Detach the legs, and you have a pretty artistic statement wall hanging.
 Granted, its aesthetic may not appeal to everyone.
 However, it’s when the Beoplay A9 roars into action, and you experience its power first hand that you will get really excited.
-When it comes to sound performance, the Beoplay A9 is a great all-round player.
+When it comes to sound performance, the Beoplay A9 is a great all-round player when it comes to floor standing speakers in 2017.
 It incorporates two mid-range speakers, a reflex-system connected bass speaker (8 inch) and two tweeters, which, in combination, deliver awesome sound that is ideally suited to the deep tones of jazz and classical music.

-If you’re shopping on a budget, you won’t fail to be lured by the Yamaha NS-F210BL, and the affordability of these speakers makes them serious contenders in this lineup.
+If you’re shopping for a speaker on a budget, you won’t fail to be lured by the Yamaha NS-F210BL, and the affordability of these speakers makes them serious contenders in this lineup of floor standing speakers.
 It’s the use of aluminum in these units that is responsible for their crisp sound.
-Granted, they are not the best lookers, but what they lack in aesthetic appeal they more than make up for in serious sound quality.
+Granted, they are not the best looking speaker, but what they lack in aesthetic appeal they more than make up for in serious sound quality.
 If you’re looking for some decent speakers to pair with your TV system, these are the guys for you.
 However, to get the most out of them, you will need to link them with the Yamaha NS-SW300 sub because their undersized drivers mean they are unable to produce big bass notes.
 In the majority of cases, this won’t be an issue.
 However, if its massive bass you’re after, these are not the units for you.

 These are the ideal speakers for those of us who are living in apartments and small spaces.
 Their thin profile means they can fit into even the most cramped rooms.